SenseNet/sncom-resources/_docs/snadmin.md

 **sensenet** is a web application but it is a lot more complex than a simple web CMS.
 **Patching, upgrading or executing batch operations** on the core product (or a custom solution built on it) is one of the most important tasks of developers and operators.
 This article introduces **SnAdmin** that is the tool that operators will use for these tasks in sensenet.
 You can use this tool to execute patches, perform upgrades or simply import a few content.
 It can be considered as a **framework** also that is extendible by third party developers to [perform custom tasks](https://github.com/SenseNet/sensenet/blob/master/docs/snadmin-create-custom-step).

 > This article focuses on features that are available in SnAdmin **version 1.4+**, that is published alongside sensenet 7.0+.
-To read about previous SnAdmin versions that work with sensenet 6.5, please [follow this link](http://wiki.sensenet.com/SnAdmin).

 SnAdmin also offers a growing number of [built-in tools](https://github.com/SenseNet/sensenet/blob/master/docs/snadmin-tools) that will let you perform common operations like importing content items.